kyma-project/cli/docs/gen-docs/kyma_provision_gardener.md

 ### Synopsis

 Use this command to use Gardener to provision Kubernetes clusters for Kyma installation.
-NOTE: To successfully provision a cluster on a cloud provider of your choice, you must pass service account details as one of the parameters.
+To successfully provision a cluster on a cloud provider of your choice, you must first create a service account to pass its details as one of the command parameters.
 Use the following instructions to create a service account for a selected provider:
 - GCP: Check the roles and create a service account using instructions at https://gardener.cloud/050-tutorials/content/howto/gardener_gcp/
 - AWS: Check the roles and create a service account using instructions at https://gardener.cloud/050-tutorials/content/howto/gardener_aws/